LyleW473/MusicHistoryOntology/README.md

 ## Workflow

 The process of ingesting data from Wikipedia involves these steps:
-1.  **Install requirements**: Run 'pip install -r requirements.txt' within your virtual environment in the command terminal.
+1.  **Install requirements**: Run `pip install -r requirements.txt` within your virtual environment in the command terminal.
 2.  **Create RDF components**: Run the `scripts/create_rdf_components.py` script:
     *How it works:* This script is used to generate components necessary for generating data instances in the Wikipedia data ingestion pipeline and also for the construction of the final knowledge graph.
 3.  **Generate Wikipedia Instances**: Run the `scripts/fetch_wikipedia_data.py` script: